 Radding was exposed to travel from a young age.
 By the time she was five years old she had visited 19 states and ten national parks, during an epic cross-country road trip with her family.
 One of her most vivid memories was their stay at a dude ranch in Cody, Wyoming.
 “I still remember the name of the horse that I rode, Big Red, and, yes he was big and he was red!
 This might have been the beginning of my lifelong love of horses.”

 For over 50 years Radding has continued her family’s tradition of traveling, visiting national parks and being on the road, both in the US and abroad.
 She has watched wolves play and sing in Yellowstone and she has seen the fiery glow of a volcano illuminate the nighttime clouds at Volcano National Park in Hawaii.
 She has driven over the crest of Logan Pass in Glacier National Park, Montana just as a spectacular beam of light broke out of the clouds, illuminating the snow-covered peaks spread out before her.
-She has hiked a red rock slot canyon in Glen Canyon, Utah, and stood with hushed awe in the forest cathedral of the California Redwoods.
+She has hiked to over 10,000 ft above sea level to bask in the energy of the ancient bristlecone pine trees, and stood with hushed awe in the forest cathedral of the California Redwoods.
 She has felt the salty wind of the Atlantic Ocean on her face as she greeted the first rays of the sun to hit the lower 48 at Cadillac Mountain in Acadia National Park in Maine.

 In 2018, Radding embarked on a summer road trip from California to Connecticut.
 As she crossed into Oregon heading to Crater Lake National Park, she hit a momentous milestone: she has lived in, worked in, vacationed in and driven through all 50 states.
 Every bird, animal, plant, and landscape she encounters leaves her heart beating a little bit faster with anticipation for the next adventure down the road or along the trail.
 Jumping in her car with nothing but music blaring and the road ahead of her, with no agenda or particular place to be, is her idea of the ultimate road trip.